-Bialowieza National Park is located in the north east of Poland in the Podlaskie voivodeship and covers an area of around 105 sq km.
-The park is part of the Białowieża Forest, which straddles the border between Belarus and Poland.
+The park is located in the northeast of Poland in the Podlaskie voivodeship and covers an area of around 105 sq km.
+It is part of the Białowieża Forest, which straddles the border between Belarus and Poland.

 The park is called the “last untouched wilderness of Europe" and has an inner zone consisting of old-growth forest which has been living without much human intervention for over 800 years.

 Białowieża Forest is the last remnant of the primeval forest which once covered most of Europe and several species of fauna, which were once native in forests throughout Europe, but which have now been mostly eradicated can still be found there.

 In addition to European bison, the area is also home to wolves, Red Deer, Lynx, Wild Boar, Elk and Roe Deer.